GeekTrainer/learn-django/Module1/Module1_Unit4.md

 [1]: https://www.python.org/  "Install Python"

 While Django may have a little bit of a learning curve, they have provided everything you need to get started quickly in their framework.
-We start this unit by checking for the correct Python version, installing a virtual environment and then finish by installing the Django framework.
+We start this unit by checking for the correct Python version, installing a virtual environment, and then finish by installing the Django framework.

 ## Installation overview